reimagined/resolve/docs/debugging.md

 yarn add resolve-debug-levels
 ```

-To create a logger, pass your module's debugging namespace to the function exposed by `resolve-debug-levels`:
+To create a logger, pass your module's debugging namespace to the function exposed by the `resolve-debug-levels` module:

 ```js
 import debugLevels from 'resolve-debug-levels'